nnonickreal/open-qore/README.md

 *   **undocumented factory reset (UFR):** a hidden factory reset can be triggered by rapidly pressing the power button multiple times while the headphones are powered on or sending something on virtual com port (above). this will cause the firmware to hang and then force a reboot after about 30 seconds. note that this action will erase all user data, including equalizer settings, bluetooth pairings, and other configurations.

 #### firmware structure
-the firmware appears to be a monolithic binary divided into multiple sections. each critical section is protected by a `crc32` checksum. future patchers will automatically recalculate these checksums after any modification to prevent boot failures.
+the firmware appears to be a monolithic binary divided into multiple sections. each critical section is protected by a `CRC32` checksum. future patchers will automatically recalculate these checksums after any modification to prevent boot failures.

 #### audio system
 *   **stock:** the original system sounds are stored as `16khz, mono, SBC` audio streams.
 *   **modded:** by patching the functions responsible for initializing the audio dac, it's possible to force the system to play back audio at `48khz, stereo`. this significantly improves the quality of custom sounds.

 #### key components & interfaces
-*   **chipset:** the heart of the q35 is a bestechnic (bes, best) `bes2300p` soc. a datasheet can be found with searching.
+*   **chipset:** the heart of the q35 is a bestechnic (bes, best) `bes2300p` SoC. a datasheet can be found with searching.
 *   **debug port:** a `uart` serial port is available on the pcb, which was used for initial debugging and is the primary method for unbricking a device after a bad flash. the `bes2300p` chip itself has two uart ports, but only one of them is exposed as easily accessible pads on the pcb.

 </details>